decorative image for blog on php 7.2 eol

 When Is PHP 7.2 EOL?

-PHP 7.2 was originally released November 30, 2017, and stopped receiving active support last year, on November 30, 2019.
-At the time of writing, we’re in the last two weeks of the release’s security window, which ends on November 30, 2020, after which time the PHP core contributors will no longer issue updates for the version.
+PHP 7.2 was originally released November 30, 2017, and stopped receiving active support on November 30, 2019.
+As PHP 7.2 end of life has occurred, the PHP core contributors are no longer issuing updates for PHP 7.2.

-What does this mean for users of PHP 7.2?
+According to the 2024 PHP Landscape Report, 18.36% of participants were using PHP 7.0 - 7.2 versions, which are no longer supported by the community.
+What does this mean?
 It means that if any vulnerabilities are reported against it, they will no longer receive security patches, leaving applications that are running on it exposed and vulnerable.

 For users of operating systems (OS) with long term support (LTS) offerings, your PHP binary often continues to receive patches by the OS vendor even once the community support window has ended.
 In the case of Ubuntu 18.04 and RHEL / CentOS 8, which each ship with PHP 7.2, this means you may continue to get patches going forwards.
 If the operating system you are on is not under an LTS policy, however, then your version will become vulnerable to new exploits as time progresses.

-When it comes to preparing for the PHP 7.2 EOL, you have two options: upgrade your application to a newer PHP version, or use a commercial runtime that provides an extended LTS period.
+Applications still deploying PHP 7.2 should upgrade your application to a newer PHP version or use a commercial runtime that provides an extended LTS period at their earliest convenience.
+Below are in-depth explorations of your options.

 1.Upgrading to a Newer PHP Version